v-finance/camelot/doc/sphinx/source/doc/models.rst

 To display fields in the table and the form view that are the result of a calculation done by the database, a ColumnProperty needs to be defined in the Elixir model.
-In this ColumnProperty, the sql query can be defined using sqlalchemy statements.
+In this ColumnProperty, the sql query can be defined using SQLAlchemy statements.
 Then use the field attributes mechanism to specify which delegate needs to be used to render the field.

 .. image:: ../_static/budget.png